sauravsolanki/fastapi-mongodb-samples-projects/README.md

-# Asynchronous Tasks with FastAPI and Celery
+# fastapi-mongodb-samples-projects

-Example of how to handle background processes with FastAPI, Celery, and Docker.
+Sample Projects to get started with FAST-API, Celery, MongoDB, ReactJS and Docker.

 ### Quick Start